-You may think that it isn’t that important to clean your closets before you start to show your home.
-But remember, potential buyers are visualizing their own things in there.
+You may think it isn’t that important to clean your closets before showing your home.
+But remember, potential buyers are visualizing their things in there.
 If you have the closet jam-packed full of stuff, then it isn’t going to seem very large.

-Consider moving some items to under-the-bed boxes or renting a storage unit to create some space.
+Consider moving some items to under-the-bed boxes or renting a storage unit to create space.

 5. Clean, Clean, Clean!

 Make sure you pay particular attention to the kitchens and bathrooms.
-You need to make sure that you get all of the mold and mildew off of your tile.
+You need to ensure that you get all the mold and mildew off your tile.
 You don’t want potential buyers to think they are permanent stains.

 Also, make sure you clean the cupboards and in nooks and crannies.
-You have to assume that people are going to be opening up everything and looking to see what they can fit inside.
+You have to assume that people will be opening up everything and looking to see what they can fit inside.